Humsie/OctoScreen/README.md

 - `DISPLAY_CURSOR` - To display the cursor, add `DISPLAY_CURSOR=true` to your config file.
 In order to display the cursor, you will also need to edit `/lib/systemd/system/octoscreen.service` and remove `-nocursor`

+- `OCTOSCREEN_AUTO_RECONNECT` - Controls wether OctoScreen automatically triggers a Connect attempt when it detects the Printer is not connected.
+Defaults to `TRUE`.
+Dissabling this feature releases control of Printer connection to OctoPrint, and may provide better compatibility when flashing or interfacing with the printer controller via an external device.

 ------------